The quality of a sales manager is most often defined by their decision-making ability and capability to increase

 For sales, this information and foresight can have an immediate impact on the quality of decisions.
 Corrections can be made timely that maximise the performance of the organisation. with horizon management.

 For marketing, using analytics-driven data can assist in improving campaign performance as deeper insights uncover subtle and critical trends in responses to campaigns.

-By focusing on an analytics-driven decision-making process, companies can concentrate on the what and why, and take more control over their business and decisions being made.
+By focusing on an analytics-driven decision-making process, companies can concentrate on the what and why and take more control over their business and the decisions being made.
 The analytics-driven data provides an in-depth dataset of information combining layers of important trends for the entire customer experience.
 From a customer’s first touch with marketing through to the acquisition of the customer.
 From the initial purchases to the lifetime value of the customer.

 For many years, we have worked in assisting companies to shift from data-driven decisions to analytics-driven.
 We referred to the process as Sales Focus Money Ball™ as it aptly reflects the experience of the famous baseball team, the Oaklands Athletics turning to analytics to become one of the top teams in baseball history.